-(1) Exclusive of minor amounts of money available for patient benefits from gifts and bequests.
+&lt;sup>(1) Exclusive of minor amounts of money available for patient benefits from gifts and bequests.

-These funds are transferred to the Special Revenue Fund-Other account supporting the respective operating budget of the Veterans Home.
+(2) These funds are transferred to the Special Revenue Fund-Other account supporting the respective operating budget of the Veterans Home.
 The amounts shown here are from revenues derived from the Veterans Home and vary in some degree from the revenues of the Veterans Home as reflected in its financial statements for the years indicated, due to differences in accounting procedures and other factors.
+(2) The set of the veterans home and vary in some degree from the revenues of the Veterans home as reflected in its financial statements for the years indicated, due to differences in accounting procedures and other factors.